thiagoscarelli/thiagoscarelli.github.io/index.md

 I research labor market issues and other microeconomic topics in the context of low- and middle-income countries.

-I am currently a Lecturer in Development Economics at the [University of Oxford](https://www.economics.ox.ac.uk/people/thiago-scarelli){:target="_blank" rel="noopener"}.
+I am currently a Lecturer in Development Economics at the University of Oxford.
 I am affiliated with St Antony's College, the Centre for the Study of African Economies (CSAE), and the Brazilian Center of Analysis and Planning (CEBRAP).

 I received my PhD from the Paris School of Economics (PSE) in 2024.
 During my graduate studies, I was a visiting researcher in the Department of Economics at the University of Chicago.